redox-os/book/src/redoxfs.md

 It's not possible to create a bootable UEFI using this option, as it involves in creating GPT-partitioned disk, which currently only implemented in [redox-installer](https://gitlab.redox-os.org/redox-os/installer/).
 A dual boot option in the same disk is also impossible if booting from BIOS.

+Note that you need to have `boot/kernel` and `boot/initfs` in the image to make it actually bootable.
+You can build those from [kernel](https://gitlab.redox-os.org/redox-os/kernel) and [base](https://gitlab.redox-os.org/redox-os/base) repository, or a [Redox OS build repository](./podman-build.md).

 ### Mount a disk

 To mount the disk, run `redoxfs [image] [directory]`: